Hosted by Jonathan Wojcik

 Dear Abley - By Stickydot - "The little girl who lives next door eats the dirt out of our potted plants, even when we bring them inside, she climbs through a window and just goes to town."

-Doughboy - By John Vallone - "Up ahead, the door to Doughboy?s was opening.
+Doughboy - By Irene Vallone - "Up ahead, the door to Doughboy?s was opening.
 Somebody who looked, in the darkness and distance, like Mr. Mangioni, walked out."

 Drainwords - By Rook Lankin - "we want words to appear so we reach down into the drain to fish for one"

 Dreams of the Rotted Mind - By Neon Minerva - "Far away, in a desolate, horrid, rotten land where almost nobody lives anymore, there lies a small man, rotting on the ground, even his mind starting to rot.
 Don't you wonder what his dreams are like?"

 Eggs - By Ethan Edelen - "I picked the egg up, and, upon discovering it had no peculiarities, I turned it over."

 Ella - By Nelke - "How is your friend?" she asked.
 I did not know what she was talking about."